One of the hardest dilemmas facing self-publishers is how to gain visibility for their books.

 - Is NetGalley worth it

 Be advised, I did use affiliate links for this article.
-They don’t affect my judgement on the product, but if you do use the link to purchase, it definitely helps with the coffee funds and won’t cost you extra.
+They don't affect my judgment on the product, but if you do use the link to purchase, it definitely helps with the coffee funds and won't cost you anything extra.

 What is NetGalley and How Does it Work?

 NetGalley deals with ARCs (Advanced Reader Copies) that are delivered to readers who in turn give a review.
 This helps to promote books and authors.
 NetGalley is used by most of the large traditional publishers, so your book will be in good company if you do decide to use it.